Respiratory tract: Structure

 The respiratory tract is divided into the upper airways and lower airways.
 The upper airways or upper respiratory tract includes the nose and nasal passages, paranasal sinuses, the pharynx, and the portion of the larynx above the vocal folds (cords).
 The lower airways or lower respiratory tract includes the portion of the larynx below the vocal folds, trachea, bronchi and bronchioles.
 The lungs can be included in the lower respiratory tract or as separate entity and include the respiratory bronchioles, alveolar ducts, alveolar sacs, and alveoli.

 The respiratory tract can also be divided into a conducting zone and a respiratory zone, based on the distinction of transporting gases or exchanging them.

 The conducting zone includes structures outside of the lungs – the nose, pharynx, larynx, and trachea, and structures inside the lungs – the bronchi, bronchioles, and terminal bronchioles.
 The conduction zone conducts air breathed in that is filtered, warmed, and moistened, into the lungs.
 It represents the 1st through the 16th division of the respiratory tract.
 The conducting zone is most of the respiratory tract that conducts gases into and out of the lungs but excludes the respiratory zone that exchanges gases.
 The conducting zone also functions to offer a low resistance pathway for airflow.
 It provides a major defense role in its filtering abilities.

 The respiratory zone includes the respiratory bronchioles, alveolar ducts, and alveoli, and is the site of oxygen and carbon dioxide exchange with the blood.
 The respiratory bronchioles and the alveolar ducts are responsible for 10% of the gas exchange.
 The alveoli are responsible for the other 90%.
 The respiratory zone represents the 16th through the 23rd division of the respiratory tract.

 From the bronchi, the dividing tubes become progressively smaller with an estimated 20 to 23 divisions before ending at an alveolus.

 Upper respiratory tract

-The upper respiratory tract can refer to the parts of the respiratory system lying above the sternal angle (outside of the thorax), above the vocal folds, or above the cricoid cartilage.
+The upper respiratory tract can refer to the parts of the respiratory system lying above the vocal folds, or above the cricoid cartilage.
 The larynx is sometimes included in both the upper and lower airways.
 The larynx is also called the voice box and has the associated cartilage that produces sound.
 The tract consists of the nasal cavity and paranasal sinuses, the pharynx (nasopharynx, oropharynx and laryngopharynx) and sometimes includes the larynx.